BinarryCode/Binary-Script-Collection/Scripts made for Mega Engine or Megamix/README.md

 # Megamix-Palette.py
 ## Made to help with whitemasking.
 ONLY WORKS WITH PNGS!
 ## Instructions
-* Installed the following required packages:
+* Install the following required packages:
 ```
 pip install numpy
 pip install pillow